 Subject: Deceased SEAL members;

-& KIT.
-I have reviewed the list and thought you might like the article on
+KIA & KIT.
+I have reviewed the list and thought you might like the

-Search mission for a buddy and were killed in a plane crash --I have a clipping
+a Search mission for a buddy and were killed in a plane crash --I have a

-Potomac river while on a training mission--their boat over turned and
+the Potomac river while on a training mission--their boat over turned and

 Freddy made it closer to shore than anybody before dying.
-The instructors had secured
+The instructors

-system and the cable broke at the door of the plane, because there
+pickup system and the cable broke at the door of the plane, because there

 was no emergency cut-off switch---There is film footage of the whole